ibm-cloud-docs/vmwaresolutions/services/fortinetvm_considerations.md

 {: shortdesc}

 * You can install multiple instances of this service as needed.
 You can manage this service by using the FortiOS Web Client or the CLI through SSH.
-* For {{site.data.keyword.vcf-auto}} with NSX-T™ instances, FortiGate Virtual Appliance is supported for NSX-T 3.1 or later and for VMware vSphere® 7.0.
+* FortiGate Virtual Appliance is supported for instances with VMware NSX-T 3.1 or later and VMware vSphere® 7 or later.
-* For existing NSX-V instances V4.7 and earlier, FortiGate Virtual Appliance is supported for vSphere 6.7.

 {{site.data.keyword.vmwaresolutions_full}} offers promotions for some add-on services.
 Promotional pricing offers a number of months at no cost for a service license, if the service has license charges.
 For more information, see [Promotions for VMware Solutions add-on services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices#vc_addingservices-service-promotions).